akolosov/vim-config/README.md

 `g:hardcore_mode_with_arrow_keys` - the same as `g:hardcore_mode`, but arrow keys for navigation is enabled

-`g:use_lightline` - allow to use LightLine instead AirLine

 `g:use_powerline_fonts` - allow to use PowerLine fonts ([Link](https://github.com/Lokaltog/powerline-fonts))

 `g:color_scheme` - Your favorite color scheme name (default: hybrid)